braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/refreshing_the_feed.md

 {% endtab %}
 {% endtabs %}

-For more information on this method, please see [our corresponding KDoc][1].
+Refer to our [corresponding KDoc][1] for more information on this method.

 [1]: https://appboy.github.io/appboy-android-sdk/kdoc/braze-android-sdk/com.appboy/-appboy/request-content-cards-refresh.html